zht043/ROS2-BetterExamples-cpp/README.md

 ### Install
-Please follow the instructions in this file: [Install](./Docs/Install.md)
+Please follow the instructions in [Install](./Docs/Install.md)

-Clone this repository and use it as the workspace for the packages it contains.
+Clone this repository and use it as the **Workspace** for the packages it contains.
 ```zsh
 git clone https://github.com/zht043/ROS2-BetterExamples-cpp.git
 ```

+You may follow the instructions in [create your first package](./Docs/CreatYourFIrstROS2Package.md) to create a hello-world package from scratch and help you get familiar with the build & run workflow and project structure of ROS2.

 ## Packages of ROS2 Examples